Here are answers to a number of the common questions asked by our guests.

 Q: Do I need to keep my ticket/pass on me at all times?

 A: Yes, you do.
-To gain entry to all the areas your ticket grants you access to, we ask that you keep it with you at all times, even if you have a paddock or pit access wristband.
+To gain entry to all the areas permitted with your ticket, we ask that you keep it with you at all times, even if you have a paddock or pit access wristband.
 This is done to protect the investment of fans and ensure each of them accesses the areas they should.

 Q: Are there any airports to fly into that are close to the track?

 A: Since the track is located in between two large cities, you can use either Cleveland Hopkins International Airport or Port Columbus International Airport.
-Both are just an hour or so's drive from the track.
-For small planes, Mansfield Lahm Airport is an option.
+Both are approximately an hour or so's drive from the track.
+For small planes, Mansfield Lahm Airport or Galion Airport are options.

 Q: Can I bring my pet to the races?